 The BLUE flags are National Park Sites not listed in the first layer.
 As of today, this Layer totals over 335 locations.

 The GRAY flags are Dump Stations locations or stations that charge a fee.

 PURPLE flags are Dump Stations locations where there is no NO FEE.

 On this layer are Dump Stations along Interstates.

 Where Portable Water has also been reported to be available.

-If you have a location(s) where you enjoyed dining at, please send us an email at firstname.lastname@example.org with Dinner in the subject line and we will add it to our map.
-Thank you.
+We want to hear from you – if you have a location you enjoyed visiting, a camping park, or a dining restaurant, please email us at firstname.lastname@example.org.
+Add your selection in the subject line, and we will add it to our map.

-“Thank you & safe travels to you and your family”
+“Thank you & safe travels to you and your family.”